apache/mesos/docs/reservation.md

 In the following sections, we will walk through examples of each of the interfaces described above.

-Note that if two dynamic reservations are made for resources at a single slave, the reservations will be combined by adding together the resources reserved by each request.
-Similarly, "partial" unreserve operations are allowed: an unreserve operation can release only some of the resources at a slave that have been reserved for a given role.
-In this case, the unreserved resources will be subtracted from the previous reservation, and any remaining resources will still be reserved.
+If two dynamic reservations are made for the same role at a single slave (using the same labels, if any; see below), the reservations will be combined by adding together the resources reserved by each request.
+This will result in a single reserved resource at the slave.
+Similarly, "partial" unreserve operations are
+allowed: an unreserve operation can release some but not all of the resources at a slave that have been reserved for a role.
+In this case, the unreserved resources will be subtracted from the previous reservation and any remaining resources will still be reserved.

+### Labeled Reservations

+Dynamic reservations can optionally include a list of _labels_, which are arbitrary key-value pairs.
+Labels can be used to associate arbitrary metadata with a resource reservation.
+For example, frameworks can use labels to identify the intended purpose for a portion of the resources that have been reserved at a given slave.
+Note that two reservations with different labels will not be combined together into a single reservation, even if the reservations are at the same slave and use the same role.

 ### Framework Scheduler API